 Dwight has over twenty-five years experience as a pianist, performing numerous concerts in Western Canada, accompanying singers, string players and flautists and being a soloist as well.
 He has also been a resident pianist for several hotels and is currently a resident pianist at Chemainus Theatre Festival.
 He has composed in the neighbourhood of two hundred original compositions.
 These include, works for piano, a string quartet, a work for orchestra, an organ prelude, works for string instruments and piano, and many vocal works, including the music for musicals which have been performed at Chemainus Theatre Festival.
 He has also been rehearsal pianist and performing pianist for the Cowichan Consort Choir and Orchestra in Duncan.

 Dwight has over twenty five years experience as a piano teacher and has taught piano at Chemainus Theatre Festival, Daves’ Keyboards in Victoria, Tom Lee Music in Victoria, in his own studio in Duncan, and at Queen Margaret’s School in Duncan.

 In 1999 Dwight had the great joy of meeting Rachel Perkyns, who was hired as an acting apprentice at Chemainus Theatre Festival, where they did many performances together, and fell in love and got married…They formed the duo “Sounds Like Treble”, and also founded the recital series St. Michaels’ Presents, which now is Chemainus Classical Concerts.
-They have since had two children, Theodore and Evangeline, who are nine and six years of age respectively, are wonderful children studying music, and a complete adventure to be with!
+They have since had two children, Theodore and Evangeline, who are nine and seven years of age respectively, are wonderful children studying music, and a complete adventure to be with!